The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 Restrictions on share dealings by Directors

 In accordance with the CSR Share Trading Policy and the ASX Listing Rules, Directors and senior management may only buy or sell CSR shares, or give instructions about their participation in the CSR share plans, during the month commencing 24 hours after the date of the annual and half yearly results announcements and the annual general meeting.
-Directors must advise and obtain clearance from the Chairman before trading in CSR shares.
+Directors must advise and obtain clearance from the Chair before trading in CSR shares.
 Directors are prohibited from buying or selling CSR shares at any time if they are aware of any market sensitive information that has not been made public.

 All CSR share dealings by Directors must be promptly notified to the Australian Securities Exchange.